 Hair loss and its causes is a very broad topic, and a book can be written to explain them.
 Different people take hair fall differently.
 While some start panicking after seeing only a few strands in the brush, others may not notice a drain clogged with hair.
 Similarly, some keep cursing their genes for hair loss throughout their lives, while others rush to the trichologist as soon as they start losing a few more strands than normal.
-Here we will discuss with you some common factors that increase risk of hair loss, so that you could better understand your hair fall.
-But before that it is important that you determine whether you are really losing hair or it is a normal hair fall.
+Here we will discuss with you some common factors that increase the risk of hair loss so that you could better understand your hair fall.
+But before that, it is important that you determine whether you are really losing hair or it is a normal hair fall.

 Is it really a hair loss?

 Differentiating hair loss from normal hair shedding is important in a sense that helps you save the expenses of consulting a doctor, and sometimes being scammed as well.
 Losing up to 100 strands daily is quite normal and you should not be worried about this as more than 100 hairs your head grows every day.
-Shedding hairs becomes a problem only when you start losing more hair than you grow, as this leads to hair thinning and in worst case baldness as well.
+Shedding hairs becomes a problem only when you start losing more hair than you grow, as this leads to hair thinning and in the worst-case baldness as well.

-Genetic factor is the single most important cause of hair loss in both men and women.
-Everybody is programmed to lose his or her hairs at a specific time in their lives.
+The genetic factor is the single most important cause of hair loss in both men and women.
+Everybody is programmed to lose his or her hair at a specific time in their lives.
 This is in their genes.
 While slowing down or delaying the hair loss process is very much in our hands, completely avoiding hair loss is not under our control yet.
 While the simplest way to determine if your hair is genetic or not is to look at the hair pattern of your parents and grandparents.
 If you see a lot of bald people in your family, chances are high that you are suffering from genetic hair loss.
-But still it is advised to consult some trichologist (a physician who specializes in hair care), as he can better differentiate between a genetic hair loss and the one caused by other factors.
+But still, it is advised to consult some trichologist (a physician who specializes in hair care), as he can better differentiate between a genetic hair loss and the one caused by other factors.
 Besides that, he will also guide you about the preventive measures that you can take to slow it down.

-Use of harmful cosmetics is another factor that can trigger hair loss.
+The use of harmful cosmetics is another factor that can trigger hair loss.
 Always go for mild shampoos and conditioners as well as hair styling serums.
 When selecting a shampoo or conditioner make sure it suits your hair type.
 If you have oily hair, buying a shampoo manufactured for dry hair may further worsen the situation.

 Being rough to hair: